RuiFPB/corectl/README.md

 A simple application to disable half of the CPU cores, possibly improving battery life on laptops.
 Linux does not do core parking like Windows, instead it tries to not move a process outside of the core it currently is on.
 This is still good for battery saving, but I wanted to test having only half of my cores active to possibly improve battery-life.

+> [!WARNING]
+> This program is only a proof of concept and not a finalised tool.
+If something happens, you are on your own!
 ------

 ## Usage